vitakili/payload-plugins/test-app/TEST_DOCUMENTATION.md

 ✓ ThemeProvider is exported
 ```

-**Note:** The `.jsx` file import failures in Node.js are expected and NOT a problem.
-Next.js handles `.jsx` files correctly in server/client components.
+**Note:** The `.js` file import failures in Node.js are expected and NOT a problem.
+Next.js handles `.js` files correctly in server/client components.
 These tests confirm:

 - Files exist and have correct extensions
 - "use client" directives are present